 Failure to Provide

 In the state of Oklahoma, if a parent has been proven unable to provide for their child their rights can be terminated.
 This failure to provide strictly is in reference to them not being able to provide care.
 The right can also be terminated if the parent is not supporting the child with food, shelter, or protection.
 Specifically in the state of Oklahoma, even during the pregnancy, if you are unable to provide support, it can be considered a cause for parental termination.
-Also, if a parent is not present for the first 12 out of 14 months of the child’s life, the opposite parent has the ability to terminate the opposite parent’s parental rights.
+Also, if a parent is not present for the first 12 out of 14 months of the child’s life, the opposite parent has the ability to file for termination of the opposite parent’s parental rights.

 Commitment of Felonies